YakunJin/chatbot-ui/README.md

 ## Project Description

-Chatbot UI project based on React framework, Node 16+, including following functionality
+Chatbot UI project based on React framework, Node 16+, with following functionality
 - PC and Mobile supported
 - Greeting message
 - Showing example question
 - Send and recieve messages
 - Positive and Negative review

-## Config
+## Configuration

 - Optional configuration based on API mode or self-defined data
     - For self-definition mode, data structure can be modified from ```chatRoomDefaultStartModel``` in ```Config.ts```. ```ChatbotDefaultStartModel``` is default model.